Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Introduction

 Transitivity has been observed to easily lead to undecidability both in the description logics world and in database-inspired reasoning problems.
 Therefore, various syntactic restrictions are introduced to ensure decidability; the restriction to special guards as studied in this paper is one possible way.

 The standard description logic allowing one to express transitivity of roles is the DL logic $\mathcal S$ that enjoys the finite model property, even when extended with inverses of roles.
-Finite model property is lost when additionally roles hierarchies and number restrictions are added, like in $\mathcal{SHIQ}$ (see, e.g.~\cite{Tobies01}).
+Finite model property is lost when additionally roles hierarchies and number restrictions are added, like in $\mathcal{SHIQ}$ (see, e.g.,~\citeN{Tobies01}).
 The combination of role hierarchies and transitive roles is expressible in \GFt{} with transitive relations but not directly expressible in \GFtTG{}.
 The logic $\mathcal{SHIQ}$ is subsumed by even more expressive DL logic $\mathcal{SROIQ}$, where roles can be declared transitive, (ir)reflexive, (anti)symmetric or disjoint.
-(Finite) satisfiability of $\mathcal{SROIQ}$ has been shown decidable and \TwoNExpTime-complete in \cite{Kaz08} by an exponential-time reduction to the case of the two-variable fragment with counting.
+(Finite) satisfiability of $\mathcal{SROIQ}$ has been shown decidable and \TwoNExpTime-complete by \citeN{Kaz08} by an exponential-time reduction to the case of the two-variable fragment with counting.

-Compatibility of transitivity with {\em existential rules}, aka Datalog$\pm$, has been recently studied e.g.~in \cite{GPT13}, \cite{BagetBMR15} and \cite{AmarilliBBB16}, where it is shown in particular how fragile some of the conditions are and how easily slight changes might lead to undecidability.
+Compatibility of transitivity with {\em existential rules}, aka Datalog$\pm$, has been recently studied, e.g.,~by \citeN{GPT13}, \citeN{BagetBMR15} and \citeN{AmarilliBBB16}, who showed in particular how fragile some of the conditions are and how easily slight changes might lead to undecidability.

-We also point out that even though in this paper we discuss fragments for which it required more care to proof decidability of the finite satisfiability problem than to prove decidability of the satisfiability problem, this by no means is a general trade.
-In particular, there are logics such that \Sat{(${\cal L}$)} is undecidable and \FinSat{(${\cal L}$)} is decidable, or vice versa (see e.g.~\cite{MichOW12} for a family of examples from the elementary modal logics).
+We also point out that even though in this paper we discuss fragments for which it required more care to prove decidability of the finite satisfiability problem than to prove decidability of the satisfiability problem, this by no means is a general rule.
+In particular, there are logics such that \Sat{($\cal{L}$)} is undecidable and \FinSat{($\cal{L}$)} is decidable, or vice versa (see, e.g.,~\citeN{MichOW12} for a family of examples from the elementary modal logics).